khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 ### Behavior

 - By default, the panel opens below and is aligned to the left of the text input or button.
 However, when there isn't enough space in the viewport, the panel uses edge detection to position it above and/or aligned to the right of the text input or button.
-- The "tip" of the panel points at the trigger and is center-aligned with it by default.
+- The tip of the panel points at the trigger and is center-aligned with it by default.
 - If the content within the panel exceeds the maximum height then a scrim (gradient overlay) appears at the bottom of the panel as an overflow affordance.
 When a user has scrolled to the bottom of the overflowed content the scrim is removed.
 - A panel is closed by clicking outside of it, using the <kbd>Esc</kbd> key, or by focus moving to an element outside of the component.
 - When one or more options are selected in a multiselect context, they can optionally be grouped in a section above unselected options, although they may not be visibly grouped until the selections are applied and the panel is opened again.